mcleish7/MLRC-deep-thinking/README.md

 # Asymptotic Alignment Score
 In "Path Independent Equilibrium Models Can Better Exploit Test-Time Computation", Anil et al introduce the Asymptotic Alignment score which measures path independence.
 The [AA_score.py](AA_score.py) script calculates an Asymptotic Alignment score for the input model.
 The scripts and directions to use this file are in [AA_score_experiments.sh](launch/AA_score_experiments.sh).

-### A Note on Our Metrics

-We report (print and save) three quantities for accuracy: `train_acc` refers to the accuracy on the specific data used for training, `val_acc` refers to the accuracy on a held-out set from the same distribution as the data used for training, and `test_acc` refers to the accuracy on the test data (specified with a command line argument), which can be harder/larger problems.

 ## Development